Back to all posts

 Androgenetic alopecia is the clinical term for genetic hair loss, which includes male and female pattern baldness.
 If your hair thinning is hereditary, red light therapy can be a powerful tool in your corner.
 While it can’t change your DNA, it can help manage the symptoms of this genetic predisposition.
 By stimulating cellular activity within the follicles and improving blood flow, the therapy helps counteract the miniaturization process that causes hairs to become progressively thinner and shorter.
 It’s a proactive way to support your follicles and maintain the hair you have, making it one of the most effective non-medical treatments for androgenetic alopecia.

-Considering Your Age and Stage of Hair Loss
+Does Your Age or Stage of Hair Loss Matter?

 When it comes to red light therapy, timing can make a difference.
 The treatment is most effective for people in the earlier stages of hair loss because it works by revitalizing existing hair follicles.
 If an area of the scalp has been bald for many years and the follicles are no longer active, red light therapy can’t bring them back.
 That’s why starting sooner is generally better.
 You can also support your efforts with other healthy habits.
 For instance, a regular scalp massage boosts blood circulation and reduces stress, both of which are great for hair growth.
 Pairing your at-home therapy with professional massage services can create a holistic approach to wellness that supports both your mind and body.